sudonorm/dash-dual-listbox/README.md

 To get the list box to show up properly styled:
 - copy the style.css file from <code>dash_dual_listbox/style.css</code> to an <code>assets</code> folder in your dash app

-Check out the `usage.py` file for usage
+Check out the `usage.py` file for usage of the DualList